pzkraft/Pygame-SnakeAI/readme.md

 Output: 3 nodes

-The results are 18+ average score for playground of 48 spaces(8x6) after 1500 games.
+The results are 18+ average score for a playground of 48 cells(8x6) after 1500 games.
 The maximum snake length is 37.
-This result was received in 25 minutes.
+This result was obtained in 25 minutes.